mslenc/jquery-spreadjson/README.md

 #### spreader.add("json.path?!", action)

 Calls the action in every case, but transforms falsy values into the empty string.
-Sometimes, you do want a want a `0`..
+Sometimes, you do want a `0`, and callbacks should get whatever is actually in the JSON, so this empty string business can't be the default.

 #### spreader.add("json.path[]", { array handler })